So you want to come to Vegas! There’s a reason this is known as the Entertainment Capital of the World and over 40 million people visit each year.

-But for overall WOW factor, no trip to Las Vegas is complete without a visit to the stunning Chandelier Bar inside the Cosmopolitan.
+But for the overall WOW factor, no trip to Las Vegas is complete without a visit to the stunning Chandelier Bar inside the Cosmopolitan.
 Head to the interior bar on level 1.5 to order the highly Instagrammable “We’re All Mad Here” cocktail.

 Downtown Las Vegas also has many fine spots worth exploring.

-Check out the Downtown Cocktail Room, Velveteen Rabbit, Commonwealth (especially if you can make advanced reservations at the hidden speakeasy inside called The Laundry Room), Oak & Ivy in the Downtown Container Park, and the Kitchen at Atomic for one of the best craft beer selections in Vegas alongside excellent craft cocktails.
+Check out the Downtown Cocktail Room, Velveteen Rabbit, Commonwealth (especially if you can make advanced reservations at the hidden speakeasy bar inside called The Laundry Room), Oak & Ivy in the Downtown Container Park, and the Kitchen at Atomic for one of the best craft beer selections in Vegas alongside excellent craft cocktails.

 14. Discounts and Vegas Savings